webpro/baseplate/README.md

     testem ci -l phantomjs

-#### Testacular
+#### Karma

-[Testacular](http://testacular.github.com/0.6.0/index.html) works similar to testem, and the command to watch files for changes and run the tests automatically in configured browsers is straightforward:
+[Karma](http://karma-runner.github.com/0.8/index.html) (previously Testacular) works similar to testem, and the command to watch files for changes and run the tests automatically in configured browsers is straightforward:

-    testacular start
+    karma start

 There is a code coverage reporter configured already, which gets saved in the `/coverage` folder after running tests.
-Also see the [using it](https://github.com/testacular/testacular#using-it) section in the Testacular docs, and the Testacular [configuration file](testacular.conf.js).
+Also see the [using it](https://github.com/karma-runner/karma#using-it) section in the Karma docs, and the Karma [configuration file](karma.conf.js).

 #### Behavior tests